On this page:

 BadZoneName do not declare data members, their constructors still accept a value for the inherited data member

 reason in order to pass it to the constructor of the base exception

 Optional data members use the same mapping as required data members, but an optional data member can also be set to the marker value

 Ice.Unset to indicate that the member is unset.
 A well-behaved program must compare an optional data member to

 Each exception also defines the

-ice_id method that returns the Slice type ID of the exception, and the special method
+ice_name method to return the name of the exception, and the special method

 __str__ to return a stringified representation of the exception and its members.